 Robinson Crusoe on Mars tells the story of US astronaut Commander “Kit” Draper who must fight for survival when his spaceship, Elinor M, crash-lands on the barren waste of Mars.

 The story begins with the Elinor M orbiting Mars on the first official probe to test the planet’s gravity.
-Aboard are Draper (Paul Mantee), Colonel Dan McReady (Batman‘s Adam West) and Mona (The Woolly Monkey), a monkey, space suited for medical research.
+Aboard are Draper (Paul Mantee), Colonel Dan McReady (Batman‘s Adam West) and Mona, a space-suited monkey for medical research.